-Are Dance Studios Focusing Too Much on Competitions?
+Are Dance Studios Focusing on too Many Competitions?

 Dance competitions have become a major part of studio culture.
 For many dancers, they offer exciting opportunities to perform, improve, and gain recognition.